Acts 7:1–50 . . .

 New International Version (NIV) [View it in a different version by clicking here; also listen to chapter 7.]

-† Watch this "Visual Bible" video clip: Acts 5:26–7:22, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke,
+† Watch this video clip of Acts 5:26–7:22, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke,

 Stephen’s Speech to the Sanhedrin